CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/14-FAQ.md

 # 15. FAQ

-**Purpose:** Answer common questions about mcp-ssh-orchestrator, its usage, configuration, and troubleshooting.
+**Purpose:** Answer common questions about MCP SSH Orchestrator, its usage, configuration, and troubleshooting.

 ## Overview

-This FAQ addresses the most frequently asked questions about mcp-ssh-orchestrator, covering installation, configuration, security, and troubleshooting.
+This FAQ addresses the most frequently asked questions about MCP SSH Orchestrator, covering installation, configuration, security, and troubleshooting.

 ## General Questions

-### What is mcp-ssh-orchestrator?
+### What is MCP SSH Orchestrator?

-mcp-ssh-orchestrator is a secure SSH fleet orchestrator built as a Model Context Protocol (MCP) server.
+MCP SSH Orchestrator is a secure SSH fleet orchestrator built as a Model Context Protocol (MCP) server.
 It enables AI agents and other MCP clients to execute commands across a fleet of SSH targets with robust policy-based access control, network filtering, and comprehensive audit logging.

-### Why do I need mcp-ssh-orchestrator?
+### Why do I need MCP SSH Orchestrator?

 AI agents interacting with external systems introduce significant security risks, including prompt injection, data exfiltration, and privilege escalation. mcp-ssh-orchestrator acts as a secure gateway, mediating all agent-to-SSH interactions through a hardened policy engine, ensuring only authorized and safe commands are executed.